eclipse-sumo/sumo/docs/web/docs/Tutorials/PublicTransport.md

 ## Net, routes, demand and schedules
 ### Net
-First, the net has to be created and the bus stops must be built.
-There are several ways to accomplish this.
-One can for example write them by hand into the xml file or use netedit for it.
+First, the net has to be created and bus stops must be built.
+There are several ways to accomplish this - one can, for example, write them by hand into the xml file or use netedit for this.

 #### Using netedit
 Bus stops can be easily created with the bus stop tool at the top of the window.
-Following gifs will describe the basic creation of the net used in this tutorial.
+The following gifs will describe the basic creation of the net used in this tutorial.
 ![](../images/PublicTransport02.gif)
 *Creating an edge with reverse line and side walks.*